Nancy Krisch, PT, DPT, PhD

 Peer-Reviewed Presentations

-Miale, S., Folger, A., & Krisch, N. (2023, Feb - Accepted).
+Miale, S., Folger, A., & Krisch, N. (2023, Feb).
 Uniting sound pedagogy and clinical authenticity in simulation: educator and clinical specialist collaboration.
 Education session at APTA CSM, San Diego, CA.

 Krisch N, Greco J, Miale S. (2021, February).
 Exploring student perceptions about telehealth in doctorate of physical therapy curricula.
 Poster Presentation at APTA Combined Sections Meeting, Orlando FL (Virtual).